Palm Warts Meaning

 Palm warts are noncancerous and usually caused by a viral infection of the skin.
 The cause is a virus called human papillomavirus.
 There are many variations of the virus.
 The one that causes warts on the hands is not the same as those in other parts of the body.

 Some people think palm warts are malignant, but they are harmless.
 Most warts go away without any treatment.
-The immune system may be weak.
+The immune system may be weak due to various reasons.

 See your doctor about warts on the palm if:

 - They are painful or change in appearance.